AFLplusplus/AFLplusplus/docs/FAQ.md

 ********************
 ```

-Then this means that your OS updated the clang installation from an upgrade
-package and because of that the AFL++ llvm plugins do not match anymore.
+Then this means that your OS updated the clang installation from an upgrade package and because of that the AFL++ llvm plugins do not match anymore.

-Solution: `git pull ; make clean install` of AFL++
+Solution: `git pull ; make clean install` of AFL++.